- Case Study -

 For many years, Ansys, a leading provider of engineering simulation software with around 5,000 employees, has significantly invested in content creation to support the buyer’s journey of its prospects and customers.
 Since the organization consists of multiple business units under one corporate umbrella, it was becoming increasingly complicated to ensure the appropriate mix of content was available to meet the needs of all its audiences.
 In addition to the perpetual challenge of reaching engineering audiences effectively, Ansys also was recently in the process of bringing together marketing talent from several acquisitions, resulting in a collection of high-performing marketing talent with everyone doing things just a little bit differently.

-Therefore, Ansys corporate and product marketing teams agreed that efficiency gains could likely be achieved by taking a step back to examine their content development process across the organization.
-As a result, Ansys marketing leadership decided to dedicate time and resources to optimizing their content strategy and development processes both at a corporate level and across many of its business units.
-At a high-level, this involved hosting an internal content marketing workshop and forming a strategic partnership with TREW Marketing to serve as an adviser on organization-wide and business unit-specific content strategy and development.
+Ansys corporate and product marketing teams agreed that efficiency gains could likely be achieved by taking a step back to examine their content strategy and development process across the organization, both at a corporate level and across business units.
+This involved hosting an internal content marketing workshop and forming a strategic partnership with TREW Marketing to serve as an adviser on organization-wide and business unit-specific content strategy and development.

 Getting Started: Hosting A Three-Month Content Marketing Workshop